Ivi Adamou

-Influenced by Beyoncé, Whitney Houston, Elena Paparizou, Adamou was often described as the "Pop Queen" or the "Teen Idol" in Greece and was since her participation in The X Factor called as the "Next Big Thing".
+Influenced by Beyoncé, Whitney Houston and Helena Paparizou, Adamou was often described as the "Pop Queen" or the "Teen Idol" in Greece and was since her participation in The X Factor called as the "Next Big Thing".
 Her first extended play was certified gold for selling over 60,000 copies in Greece while the second holiday extended play was certified platinum for selling over 15,000 copies in Portugal.
 Since 2010, Adamou had several nominations in both the MAD Video Music Awards and the Madame Figaro Awards.
 She was named the best Cypriot female performer in 2010 and 2012.
 She was also awarded as the best singer in Cyprus in 2012 which was the first time that the award was given.
 Adamou has also participated in several charities such as "Everything I Can", the campaign for the prevention of cervical cancer, and she was also appointed as the Young Ambassador for the rights of the children by the HFC-UNCRC Policy Center.

 Biography and career

 Early life

 Ivi Adamou was born on 24 November 1993 in Paralimni, Famagusta, to a Greek Cypriot father and a Bulgarian mother.
 She is one of the three children of her family; she has two sisters, one older and one younger.
 At the age of 9, she got on the stage for first time and participated in a music competition where she competed with the song "Kaka Paidia" by Anna Vissi and managed to win the competition.
 Since that competition, she started music theory, vocal lessons, and piano which allowed her to acquire the suitable skills to win prizes in several local song competitions.

 At the age of 15 and during her second year at the lyceum, Adamou auditioned for The X Factor and as she managed to make it through the live shows, she had to be travelling from Cyprus to Greece.
-Following her participation in the second series of the Greek version of the X Factor she signed a contract with Sony Music Greece and since then she lives in Greece, where she studied at the Panteion University.
-Even though she had started a musical career, she decided to study sociology.
+Following her participation in the second series of the Greek version of the X Factor, she signed a contract with Sony Music Greece.
+Even though she had started a musical career, she decided to study sociology at the Panteion University.
 She graduated and received her diploma in 2015.